fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Technology Exchange Fellow

-  Josh is our [Ford/MDF Technology Exchange Fellow][jt1].
+  Josh is a [Ford/MDF Technology Exchange Fellow][jt1].
 As the former Campaign Director for OpenMedia, Josh is a seasoned digital rights strategist and policy expert.

 ---